jgrss/geowombat/paper/paper.md

 # Summary

 GeoWombat is an open-source Python library that provides an end-to-end platform for geospatial raster data processing and remote sensing analysis at scale.
 Built on xarray [@xarray], Dask [@dask], and rasterio [@rasterio_software], GeoWombat simplifies common but complex operations - such as mosaicking multi-tile imagery, reprojecting across coordinate reference systems, aligning rasters of varying resolutions, and performing radiometric corrections - into concise, intuitive commands.
 The library includes built-in sensor profiles for Landsat 1--8, Sentinel-1 and Sentinel-2, MODIS, and NAIP that automate band naming, scaling, and metadata handling.
 It supports workflows spanning cloud-based data access via SpatioTemporal Asset Catalogs (STAC) from multiple providers, a full radiometric processing chain (DN-to-reflectance conversion, atmospheric correction, BRDF normalization, and topographic correction), vegetation index computation, raster-vector interoperability, Cython-accelerated moving window statistics, scikit-learn-based [@scikit-learn] machine learning classification, and deep learning with PyTorch [@pytorch].
-By leveraging Dask's lazy evaluation and task graphs, GeoWombat enables out-of-core processing of raster datasets of any size on commodity hardware, with optional distributed computing via Ray.<!-- What is Ray?
-Reference needed.-->
+By leveraging Dask's lazy evaluation and task graphs, GeoWombat enables out-of-core processing of raster datasets of any size on commodity hardware.

 # Statement of need

 Satellite remote sensing has become essential for environmental monitoring, agriculture, disaster management, and land use analysis.
 Modern sensor constellations such as Sentinel-2, Landsat, and PlanetScope produce petabytes of freely available imagery, yet the Python ecosystem for processing this data remains fragmented.
 A typical analysis workflow requires stitching together multiple libraries, rasterio for I/O, GDAL [@GDAL] for warping, NumPy [@harris2020array] for array math, xarray for labeled dimensions, geopandas [@geopandas] for vector operations, and scikit-learn for modeling, each with its own conventions for handling coordinate reference systems, nodata values, affine transforms, and chunked computation.

 Even straightforward tasks such as mosaicking two adjacent Landsat tiles require the analyst to understand affine transformations, coordinate reference system alignment, and resampling strategies.
-More complex workflows, multi-temporal classification, BRDF-adjusted<!-- Expand acronym? --> surface reflectance, or continental-scale time series analysis, demand substantial boilerplate code and deep expertise in the underlying data structures.
+More complex workflows, multi-temporal classification, bidirectional reflectance distribution function (BRDF) adjusted surface reflectance, or continental-scale time series analysis, demand substantial boilerplate code and deep expertise in the underlying data structures.
 This complexity creates a barrier for domain scientists (ecologists, agronomists, urban planners) who need to work with satellite imagery but are not geospatial software engineers.

 GeoWombat addresses this gap by providing a unified, high-level API that orchestrates these lower-level libraries behind a consistent interface.
 Its target audience includes GIS professionals, remote sensing scientists, and machine learning practitioners who need to process, analyze, and model large-scale raster data without writing low-level geospatial code.